harrislab-brown/IMpack/data/readme.md

 ## Scripts

 The MATLAB scripts used to perform the frequency response testing of the IMpack units are included here.
 The script "frequency_sweep.m" is used to control the waveform generator and oscilloscope over their SCPI interfaces to perform a sweep over the test frequencies and stream reference accelerometer data from the oscilloscope.
 The script "process_IMpack_frequency_response.m" is used to process the test data and create the frequency response plots.
+Note that these scripts were used for our validation experiments only and MATLAB is not required in order to use the IMpack.